WqVoon/Linux-0.11-MacOS/README.md

 source ~/.[shell]rc
 ```

-Remember to download [XQuartz](https://www.xquartz.org), and open it in background.
+Remember to Download [XQuartz](https://www.xquartz.org), and open it in background.

-verify installation, as offically documented:
+Then verify installation, as offically documented:

 ```sh
 magick logo: logo.gif